Edited By : Amy Edel

 Your doctor may schedule surgery if the implant is causing problems or has failed.
 However, the FDA doesn’t recommend surgery for people who aren’t having issues with their implants.

 Exactech offers direct compensation to those affected by recalled implants, but signing any paperwork with Exactech may prevent you from filing a lawsuit against them.
 Before contacting Exactech, speak to a lawyer about your legal rights.
-Lawyers offer free case evaluations without obligation for people injured by Exactech knee, hip or ankle implants.
+Lawyers typically offer free case evaluations without obligation for people injured by Exactech knee, hip or ankle implants.

 Attorney Daniel Nigh explains how a lawyer can help you file an Exactech lawsuit.